-"Lagom is very much a part of everyday life, including the home," says Niki Brantmark, founder of the popular My Scandinavian Home and author of Modern Pastoral.
+"Lagom is very much a part of everyday life, including the home," says Niki Brantmark, founder of the popular blog My Scandinavian Home and author of Modern Pastoral.
 "The Scandinavian home strikes the perfect balance between minimalism and over-cluttered, resulting in a clean, calm space that is also warm and inviting," she tells MyDomaine.

 Learn from the Swedes, and follow these four steps to cleanse your home and boost your happiness.

 Remove One Item From Each Room

 It's rare to find a Scandinavian home that's full of clutter.
 Instead, they adhere to the "less is more" philosophy and invest in quality pieces.
 "People often make conscious buying decisions based on beautiful craftsmanship and timeless design, investing in furniture that will stand the test of time," Brantmark says.
 "Furniture is selected depending on how the room will be used and by how many—without unnecessary surplus."

 Follow their lead and challenge yourself to remove one item from each room.
 "It takes a lot of restraint to stop adding items to a home," she says.
 "I've noticed that [Swedish] people are amazing at surrounding themselves with a few handpicked pieces they love, which serve a purpose too."

 Lagom doesn't mean you can't buy items for your home.
 Quite the opposite—it encourages conscious shopping, the practice of purchasing furniture and accessories that bring real joy, rather than the momentary buzz from an impulse buy.